-DevOps is one of the hottest fields in tech right now, but it’s also one of the most intimidating (if you exclude mainframe engineers, that is.)
-So if you want to switch to a career in DevOps, how do you approach it, without getting completely overwhelmed?
+DevOps is one of the hottest job titles in tech right now, but it’s also one of the most broad, and intimidating (that is, if you exclude mainframe engineers!)
+So if you’re thinking about switching to a career in DevOps, how do you get started, without getting completely overwhelmed?

 On this page, we’ll dive into everything you need to know to make a career switch into DevOps.

 If you’re looking for a new challenge, a job in DevOps could be the thing for you.

 Getting a career in DevOps can be tricky, but you’ll thrive if:

 You enjoy learning.
 ABL.
 Always Be Learning.
 It seems that there’s a new DevOps tool released every week.
 In DevOps you’ll constantly be learning… I mean constantly.

 You enjoy problem solving and troubleshooting.
 You’ll need to troubleshoot systems which you don’t know very well.
 For better or worse, you’ll often be called on as the person to fix a problem, and save the day.